-What is a Voluntary Register?
+What is the UK-SBA Register?

-The UK-SBA Voluntary Register is supported by Behaviour Analysts working independently and by those organisations that employ Behaviour Analysts in the UK.
+The UK-SBA Register is supported by Behaviour Analysts working independently and by those organisations that employ Behaviour Analysts in the UK.
 The UK-SBA recognises the benefits that self-regulation followed by accreditation will bring in terms of protection and the safety and well being of users of Behaviour Analytic services.

 The UK-SBA continues to work towards formal accreditation and recognition for Behaviour Analysts in the UK.
 This has been a major focus of our work since we were set up.
 You can read our position statement on accreditation here: